 Best For: Couples, Eco lovers, Families with older children

 Another great choice for your stay in Islamorada is the Amara Cay Resort.
-Owned by the same resort collection as Postcard Inn, Amara Cay gives off “laidback luxury” vibes and feels like a boutique hotel.
+Owned by the same resort collection as Three Waters, Amara Cay gives off “laidback luxury” vibes and feels like a boutique hotel.

 This hotel has a marina on site and also partners with Wild Dolphin Tours and Islamorada Spearfishing Adventures right off their dock, so it’s extremely easy to experience the ocean adventures of Islamorada while staying here.